 Liability in the EU

-The European Union has announced that it is only offering vaccine manufacturers partial protection against any legal actions that might result if people suffer adverse effects after Covid-19 vaccination.
+The European Union has announced that it is only offering vaccine manufacturers partial protection against any legal actions that might result if people suffer adverse effects after vaccination against SARS-CoV-2.

 An EU official said EU governments were ready to financially cover certain elements of the companies’ risks.